 With no potential for inundation by flood, tsunami, or seiche, there would be no potential for the project to release pollutants into waters resulting from inundation.
 The project would have no impact due to releasing pollutants during inundation of the project site.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
-X
+Potentia Significar Impact Mitigation Less Than Significant Impact No Impact e) Conflict with or obstruct in quality control plan or management plan? · ×

 Water Quality Control Plan